muhammadazzazy/udemate/README.md

     # Browser config
     # Required if you want to enroll in courses with a user profile.
     BROWSER_USER_DATA_DIR="C:\\Users\\username\\AppData\\Local\\BraveSoftware\\Brave-Browser\\User Data\\Udemate"
+    # Required.
+Major version of the Chromium-based browser installed on your system.
     BROWSER_MAJOR_VERSION=141
    ```